PetitTournesol/Edgeware/README.md

 *More or less all of the original assets and resources from the original Elsavirus.
 It's not a 1:1 experience, but if you liked the Elsa theming and original writing, it's all still there.*

+*Warning that this pack does contain ALL of the resources from the original Elsavirus, including the noose image.*

 https://drive.google.com/file/d/1QLJI52zM9HrJP_ozNxLaUSSEVUoDpjJP/view?usp=sharing

 https://mega.nz/file/JKRCHR4a#SnxrAar_rvhK4BYjewz1TZmtV6EEeyEG9QU8JTkWOck